pingcap/docs/tidb-cloud/terraform-tidbcloud-provider-overview.md

 ---
-title: TiDB Cloud Terraform Provider Overview
+title: Integrate TiDB Cloud with Terraform
 summary: Create, manage, and update your TiDB Cloud resources through Terraform.
 ---

-# TiDB Cloud Terraform Provider Overview
+# Integrate TiDB Cloud with Terraform

 [Terraform](https://www.terraform.io/) is an infrastructure as code tool that lets you define both cloud and on-premises resources in human-readable configuration files that you can version, reuse, and share.